• Skip to main content

 Occurrence Malpractice Insurance Policy

 Under this policy, you are covered while the policy was in effect.
-It does not matter if the coverage is in effect at the time the claim is made.
+It does not matter if the coverage is in effect when the claim is made.
 The benefit of occurrence coverage is that even if you cancel your policy at some future date, you will still have coverage for events that occurred while the policy was in effect.

 3. Claims Made Malpractice Insurance Policy: